Journal of the San Juan Islands: Extra editions

-During the 2000s, The Journal — which is printed on the mainland — produced several extra editions using a high-quality copier in its office.
-The extras were distributed by hand and in stores, and were offered for free.
-Several election-night extras were produced.
-An extra was produced on May 9, 2002, when a devastating fire consumed nearly an entire block of downtown Friday Harbor; the edition also provided information on how residents could help in the recovery effort.
+During the 2000s, The Journal — which is normally printed on the mainland — produced several extra editions that were printed as its office and distributed for free.
+Several election-night extras were produced, along with extras for major events such as a downtown Friday Harbor fire on May 9, 2002.
 The Journal also produced The Daily Fair, a free, four-page newspaper, during the San Juan County Fair; The Journal's booth at the fairgrounds served as a news bureau during the countywide fair.